OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 well as the host.
 It is important to place the `enter data` directive after the class data has been initialized.
 Similarly `exit data` directives are added to the destructor to handle cleaning up the device memory.
-It is important to place this directive before array members are freed, because one the host copies are free the underlying pointer may become invalid, making it impossible to then free the device memory as well.
+It is important to place this directive before array members are freed, because once the host copies are freed the underlying pointer may become invalid, making it impossible to then free the device memory as well.
 For the same reason the `this` pointer should not be removed from the device until after all other memory has been released.